deramirez1/deramirez1.github.io/_posts/2020-05-30-brilliant-spherical-geometry.markdown

 img:  Triangles_spherical_geometry.jpg
 tag: ['Math','Geometry','Linear Algebra']
 ---
-I'm quiet the avid proponent of [Brilliant.org](https://brilliant.org/).
+I'm quite the avid proponent of [Brilliant.org](https://brilliant.org/).
 It's a great way to refine, build, and practice new mathematical concepts.
 I'm going to do a series of Brillant posts, one every week, on a very specific topic in math.
 This week, and post number 1, is spherical geometry.

 If you want to follow along you can refer to this [wiki](https://brilliant.org/wiki/spherical-geometry/).